truffle-box/drizzle-react-native-box/README.md

 # Drizzle React Native Box

-This box will get you up and running with running a dapp on React Native (Android and iOS).
+This box will get you up and running with building a dapp on React Native (Android and iOS).

 ## Installation